AssessorsOffice-UTCO/Valuation/README.md

 ### Installation

-To install the latest development version:
+To install/update to the latest development version:

+In a fresh R session...
 `devtools::install_github("UTCoAssessors/Valuation",dependencies = TRUE)`

 ___